 Any supplements containing iodine, kelp (high in iodine), or are high in calcium or magnesium should be discontinued one week prior to therapy.

 We have had some treatment failures in cats on holistic/herbal nutritional supplements, therefore we ask that supplements and additives not be given for 1 week prior to, and after treatment.
-Continue all prescriptions i.e. antibiotics, heart medication and/or flea products as directed by your veterinarian.
+Continue all prescriptions i.e. antibiotics, heart medications, and/or flea products as directed by your veterinarian.

 What Precautions Do I Need To Take After Treatment?

 For the first two weeks upon returning home, following these guidelines is advised to decrease your lifetime exposure to radiation.
-There are NO health risks to you, your family, or to your other pets.
+There are no health risks to you, your family, or to your other pets.